15197580192/PEG-GSTORE1.0/README.md

 ```

 In `Sites`, add site objects:：
-- The `IP` field indicates the IP address of the site
+- The `IP` field indicates the IP address of the gstore servers
 - The `user` field indicates the Linux system user
 - The `port` field indicates the port of gStore http service
 - The `http_type` field indicates the gstore http type, we use `ghttp` here